Halilovic35/neurafit/README.md

 - Vercel for hosting and deployment
 - The Next.js team for the amazing framework
 - The open-source community for various tools and libraries

-## Support

-If you encounter any issues or have questions, please file an issue on GitHub or contact our support team.